mootools/mootools-core/Docs/Core/Core.md

 		return (obj != undefined);
 	};

-	//or just use it like this:
+	// or just use it like this:
 	if(obj != undefined){
-		//do something
+		// do something
 	}